RESTful web-services in JSIDPlay2

 Update of WhatsSID database

-Updates of WhatsSID database are done in much shorter times.
-Last update to hvsc80 took around 24 hours.
-A new database will be created (in the following example named "hvsc80").
+Updates of the WhatsSID database are done in much shorter times.
+Last update to hvsc84 took around 24 hours.
+A new database will be created (in the following example named "hvsc84").
 It re-uses WAV files of unmodified tunes compared to the last HVSC version.
-Therefore you need to specify the previously used HVSC directory containing all the WAV files which are so time consuming to create from scratch.
-The newly created HVSC folder will get copied recordings from there and if tunes were changed or added, only they will be created from scratch.
+Therefore, you need to specify the previously used HVSC directory containing all the WAV files which are so time-consuming to create from scratch.
+The newly created HVSC folder will get copied recordings from there, and if tunes were changed or added, only they will be created from scratch.

 Keep in mind in the end the update requires another 250GB of disk space for the new WAV recordings.